okubax/dotfiles-1/README.md

 1. First, install the dependencies listed in the section above.

-2. `bin/` contains my custom scripts.
+2. `bin/` contains custom scripts.
 Add them to your `$PATH` and ensure that they are executable.

 3. My default shell is zsh and I use the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage my zsh configuration.

-4. Terminal colorschemes and wallpaper with script to load random color and match wallpaer to it on every startup is the work of [dkeg](https://github.com/dkeg/crayolo).
+4. Terminal colorschemes, bitmap used for wallpaper and script to load random color and match wallpaer to it on every startup is the work of [dkeg](https://github.com/dkeg/crayolo).

 ### Wallpaper

-Wallpaper is set by the random-color-picker script in the Xresources.d folder, if you don't want this, remove the script (you will have to set a color scheme for yur terminal manually as this scipt handles that.
+Wallpaper is set by the random-color-picker script in the Xresources.d folder, if you don't want this, remove the script (you will have to manually set a color scheme for your terminal manually as this scipt handles that.
+Or rather, comment out the relevant(setwall) part of the script.

 ## Screenshot